zhenjiao/openlocTest/loc/fr/articles/powershell-azure-resource-manager.md

 ### Step 1: Switch to Azure Resource Manager
 1. Start PowerShell.
 You can use any host program that you like, such as the Azure PowerShell console or Windows PowerShell ISE.

-2. Utilisation du **Commutateur-AzureMode** cmdlet to import the cmdlets in the AzureResourceManager and AzureProfile modules.
+2. Use the **Switch-AzureMode** cmdlet to import the cmdlets in the AzureResourceManager and AzureProfile modules.

         PS C:\> Switch-AzureMode AzureResourceManager